 On the front side of the board are located the following: SD card slot, LED indicators (2x RED, 4x Blue), DVR indicator, and control buttons.
 There are two buttons, one to set up the VTX (channel, band, power) and one to control the DVR (start/stop video recording).
 On the rear part of the PCB is located the shielded transmission module and the MMCX antenna connector.

 AKK Infinite DVR pin out & color coding (left to right)

 - DC input (7 – 26 v) – Red;

 - Green – Smart Audio.

 The VTX can be powered from 2s to 6s LiPo batteries.
 Thanks to the integrated 5V BEC (DC-to-DC converter) you can power the FPV camera through the AKK Infinite VTX.

-Unfortunately, video recording doe’s not start automatically after power ON.
+Unfortunately, video recording doe’s not started automatically after power ON.
 It needs to be done manually by pressing the Start/Stop button.
 Recording status is shown through the DVR LED (NO light – NO memory card, Red light – recording stopped, Flashing red light – video recording).

-Captured videos have resolution of 640 x 480 pixels with 24.99 frames per second.
+Captured videos have a resolution of 640 x 480 pixels with 24.99 frames per second.
 Two minutes of footage occupies about 80MB on the micro SD card.